 It is not strictly required, but we recommend all newcomers to Dataiku DSS begin with the Foundational learning materials.

-From the column view¶
+From the Columns view¶

-home_ as a prefix to the columns.
+home_ as a prefix to all of the selected columns.

-The new step in the script is a Rename processor that renames each column individually.
+As shown in the video below, the new step in the script is a Rename processor that renames each column individually.

 From the step editor¶

-- Single, specify a single column by name, and it fills empty cells in that column.
+- Single: Specify a single column by name, and it fills empty cells in that column.
 In the example below, home_zip is the selected column.

-- Multiple, specify a list of columns by name, and it fills empty cells in each of those columns.
+- Multiple: Specify a list of columns by name, and it fills empty cells in each of those columns.
 In the example below, home_zip and work zipcode are the selected columns.

-- Pattern, specify a regular expression.
+- Pattern: Specify a regular expression.
 The processor operates on all columns that match the pattern.
 In the example below, the pattern

 .*zip.*selects home_zip and work zipcode.

-- All, the processor operates on all columns.
+- All: The processor operates on all columns.